LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

     ```

     <div class="important">
-    To upload your host app into the App Store, even if these features are disabled or not used, you must add these values to your project's Xcode Info.plist. <ul><li>SDK 2.0 lets you share photos from the camera or photo library.</li><li>SDK 3.2 lets you send audio messages.</li></ul>
+    To upload your host app into the App Store, even if these features are disabled or not used, you must add these values to your project's Xcode <b>Info.plist</b> file. <br><br><ul><li>SDK 2.0 lets you share photos from the camera or photo library.</li><li>SDK 3.2 lets you send audio messages.</li></ul><br>For more information, refer to <a href="https://developer.apple.com/library/prerelease/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html">Apple's website</a>.
     </div>

-    For more information, refer to [Apple’s website](https://developer.apple.com/library/prerelease/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html).

-4. Under Capabilities, in your project's Targets settings, turn on the following toggles to support SDK-specific features:
+4. Under **Capabilities**, in your project's Targets settings, turn on the following toggles to support SDK-specific features:

-   * **Push Notifications**: SDK uses remote push notification to notify the user whenever a new message from the remote user is received.
+   * **Push Notifications**: Notifies the user whenever a new message from the remote user is received.

    * **Maps** (Structured content): map items require MapKit framework to show location in the map.